fhbgroup/woo-fulfillment-fhb/readme.md

 - Prefix API Id - prefix for order ID, necessary to fill with different values if multiple plugins are connected to the same ZOE account
 - Ignore product prefix - products whose SKU starts with this string will be ignored
 - Ignored countries - comma separated list of country codes that will be ignored
+- Group orders - all orders with the same name, city and email withing the same export are merged together

 #### Mapping of statuses
 Changes woocommerce order status when order change happen in fullfilment center.